-Typically, a GUI code file has the following ordered sections.
+Typically, a UI code file has the following ordered sections.
 You can help to maintain the structure by adding comments that name the sections when you first create them.

 Initialization tasks such as data creation and any processing that is needed to construct the components.
-See Initialize a Programmatic GUI for more information.
+See Initialize a Programmatic UI for more information.

 Initialization tasks that require the components to exist, and output return.
-See Initialize a Programmatic GUI for more information.
+See Initialize a Programmatic UI for more information.

 Callbacks for the components.
 Callbacks are the routines that execute in response to user-generated events such as mouse clicks and key strokes.
 See Write Callbacks Using the Programmatic Workflow for more information.

-This is a template you can use to create a GUI code file:
+This is a template you can use to create a UI code file:

-function varargout = mygui(varargin) % MYGUI Brief description of GUI. % Comments displayed at the command line in response % to the help command. % (Leave a blank line following the help.) % Initialization tasks % Construct the components % Initialization tasks % Callbacks for MYGUI % Utility functions for MYGUI end
+function varargout = myui(varargin) % MYUI Brief description of program. % Comments displayed at the command line in response % to the help command. % (Leave a blank line following the help.) % Initialization tasks % Construct the components % Initialization tasks % Callbacks for MYUI % Utility functions for MYUI end

 Save the file in your current folder or at a location that is on your MATLAB path.